Dell Laptop Keyboard Replacement Cost UK 2026: Inspiron, XPS & Latitude Prices

 What a Dell keyboard replacement actually involves

-On an Inspiron with a standalone deck, the process is the quicker end of keyboard work: the deck is unclipped or unscrewed, the ribbon cable disconnected, the new OEM-grade keyboard seated and the cable re-seated, and every key tested for register and (where present) backlight.
-On a palmrest-assembly model — newer Inspiron 7000 and all XPS — the whole top-case comes out: the base is opened, every internal connector to the palmrest is detached (keyboard, trackpad, power button, sometimes fingerprint), the assembly is lifted, the new assembly fitted, and every one of those connectors re-secured before the chassis is closed.
-It is more labour and a bigger part, which is the price difference in the tables above.
-We function-test every key, the trackpad, the power button and the backlight before returning the machine.
+A standalone-deck Inspiron is the quick end of the work: the deck unclips or unscrews, the ribbon lifts from its connector, an OEM-grade keyboard drops in, the ribbon re-seats, and each key is checked for register and for backlight where it is fitted.
+A palmrest-assembly model — newer Inspiron 7000 and every XPS — is a deeper job: the base is opened, every connector running into the palmrest is released (keyboard, trackpad, power button, sometimes fingerprint), the old top-case is lifted out and the new one fitted, and each of those connectors is re-secured before the chassis closes.
+That extra part and extra labour are the gap you see between the deck prices and the assembly prices above.
+Before it ships, we run every key, the trackpad, the power button and the backlight.

 Dell keyboard replacement by post